IsaacOldwood/join-the-siege/README.md

         1. Development data (the files in `files` directory) should not be checked into the repo.
 This bloats the repo and will slow down cloning, builds etc. These should be stored in a shared file location and the directory should be git ignored.
 Downloading the files from the shared location should be part of an initial repo/project setup step.
 This setup guide should be contained clearly in the readme.

 1. Overhaul current design to use familiar technologies
     - For a basic RESTAPI I personally prefer using FastAPI.
 As the application is currently very simple swapping technologies/frameworks is possible.
+I find FastAPI to be easier.
+Easier meaning it required less code and knowledge to use.
+This allows for a faster development velocity.
+It has other improvements too.
+It is built on top of Pydantic which allows for easy request and object validation amongst many other things.
+It also automatically integrates with OpenAPI schema and swagger.
+All RestAPIs should have an OpenAPI compatible schema and swagger docs, so because FastAPI does that for you.
+We can spend more developer time building features and adding value.
+I also find testing FastAPI applications to be easier.
+And using FastAPI `Depends()` is a great way to comply with separation of concerns and Dependency Injection.
+Both of which improve testability.
+Better testing => less bugs (in theory).

 # File Classifier